 P.P.S.
-All of the info below was drawn from imdb.com, memory-alpha.fandom.com, and linked interviews.
+Most of the info below was drawn from imdb.com, memory-alpha.fandom.com, and linked interviews.
+While I've done my best to be thorough, I admit my fallibility and welcome corrections.
+The vast majority of women credited with working on Trek have little to no information available about them, and photos are even more scarce.
 Also, shorts, video games, books, comics, and fan-made media are not included.

 A costume designer is the top creative mind behind the outfits worn by the show's characters, and the first woman to fill this role in the Trek universe was Durinda Rice Wood.
-Although she only worked on the second season of TNG, Wood had a huge impact on the series, creating the costumes for some of its most iconic characters and species, including Guinan (those awesome huge hats were specifically designed to hide Whoopi Goldberg's hair) and the Borg.
+Although she only worked on the second season of TNG, Wood had a huge impact on the series, creating the costumes for some of its most iconic characters and species, including Guinan's hats and the Borg.
 She also redesigned Worf's baldric (his medals sash) using bicycle chains to give it some bling, reinvented the Romulan uniform, and created the Ferengi outfits.
 Nominated for an Emmy for her work on Trek, she enjoyed a career that spanned more than 40 years, with her most recent credit in 2019.

 Photo via Memory Alpha